When are auditions?

 No, but we recommend they come with a bottle of water and a snack in case there is a long wait time.

-Time slots are first come, first serve.
 There will be a stand by option in case a student doesn’t show up to their time slot, but an audition is not guaranteed.

 Will my child get cast for a role they don’t want?